Nathan Tella: Burnley (loan)

 On 11 August 2022, Tella joined Burnley on a season-long loan.
 On 11 February 2023, he scored a first career hat-trick in a 3–0 victory over Preston North End, his side's tenth consecutive league victory, and a month later scored a second hat-trick in a 3–1 victory over Hull City.

 Bayer Leverkusen

 On 27 August 2023, Bundesliga club Bayer Leverkusen announced the signing of Tella on a five-year contract, for a reported fee of £20 million.
-He made his first appearance for the club on 2 September 2023 in a 5–1 victory against SV Darmstadt 98, replacing Jeremie Frimpong in the 72nd minute.
+He made his first appearance for the club on 2 September 2023 in a 5–1 victory against Darmstadt 98, replacing Jeremie Frimpong in the 72nd minute.
 On 5 October 2023, Tella scored his first goal for Bayer Leverkusen in a 1–2 victory against Molde in the Europa League.

 International career

 On 10 November 2023, Tella was called up by Nigeria head coach, José Peseiro for the 2026 FIFA World Cup qualifiers against Lesotho and Zimbabwe.